Are oats truly healthy?

 There are doctors who say oats are high in lectins that are hard to digest and unless pressure cooked, they are not a very good food.

 Each person has to see how they react to oats.
 Again, in moderation they can be good.
-But if someone believes eating a bowl of oatmeal every morning is offering a nutritious breakfast, I would think again….
+But if someone believes eating a bowl of oatmeal every morning is offering a balanced nutritious breakfast, I would think again….

 It does offer nutrition.
 But I do not think it offers adequate nutrition to start the day and keep one’s energy levels high for several hours.
 Certainly sweetened oat cereals are not healthy and not beneficial.
 In general, boxed breakfast cereals are not healthy and give way too much sugar.
 Children often start the day with that and then crash an hour later or become hyperactive.
 Children need protein or at least a good quality carb for breakfast.